 In general, engagement rings are bigger and flashier than their wedding ring counterpart.
 They typically feature a larger center stone (often, a diamond), and are characterized, for many, by their bling factor.

 Thus, the engagement ring is generally the more expensive of the two rings.
-So, how much should you spend on an engagement ring, and what’s the best way to budget for it?
+So, how much should you spend when shopping for diamond engagement rings, and what’s the best way to budget for it?

 Cost of Engagement Ring vs. Wedding Ring: Why Engagement Rings are More Expensive Than Wedding Bands